You’ve got a fantastic idea for a story. You even know which publication or website it’s perfect for.

 3. Ask your contacts

-If you’re a member of any writing groups on Facebook or other social networking sites, ask your fellow members if they have a contact at your target publication.
+If you’re a member of any online writing groups, ask your fellow members if they have a contact at your target publication.
 If they’re familiar with your work, they may even be willing to introduce you over email — bonus points!

 4. Search Twitter